dalethestirling/dalethestirling.github.io/_posts/2021-10-13-Lightweight-Kubernetes-Centos-8-Stream.md

 it works
 ```

+In this example we see that when runnung the same `echo` command withing the fedora container image the container can execute with only 4 megabytes of memory using `crun` but raises an error when executed using `runc`.

-This can be deployed to a Centos 8 Stream environment relatively quickly using RPM package making ongoing management of the Kubernetes platform manageable as new versions are released.
+This Kubernetes topology can be deployed to a Centos 8 Stream relatively quickly using RPM packages making ongoing management of the Kubernetes platform more manageable as new versions are released.

 The assumption of this guide is that a clean install of Centos 8 Stream has been deployed and updated.
 During my install I enabled the Container Tools AppStream module and installed these tools through the installer GUI.